highphilosopher/BlazorBaseSite/README.md

 *   Authentication/Authorization system
     *   Basic Auth built-in.
-    *   Ttores passwords hashed with dynamic salt. (uses bcrypt hashing).
+    *   Stores passwords hashed with dynamic salt. (uses bcrypt hashing).
     *   Permissions are simple string-based.
 Examples of implementing can be seen on the Account pages.
     *   default username is test@test.com.
 Password is test.
 Please remove this.
 Seriously!
     *   Users stored in userStore.json in the Server project.